cyber-ula/100-days-of-code/r1-log.md

 ### R1D94
 Just revised objects in JS and worked on my project.
 Simply try to connect the frontend with the backend.

+### R1D95
+Just worked on my project.
+And still revised some JS.